 - Dried sardines

-Stop by and check out our Bone Bar today to find your dog’s new favorite, long-lasting, healthy, beneficial treat!
+Stop by and check out the Bone Bar at Central Pet today to find your dog’s new favorite, long-lasting, healthy, beneficial treat!